An inexact variable metric proximal linearization method for composite optimization on manifolds: Numerical experiments

 \subsection{Numerical comparisons}

-The RADMM in Li et al. \cite{LiMa2024} is originally proposed for problem \eqref{prob} with a linear $F$ but is applicable to \eqref{prob} itself (see \url{https://github.com/JasonJiaxiangLi/RADMM} for the code).
+The RADMM in \cite{LiMa2024} is originally proposed for problem \eqref{prob} with a linear $F$ but is applicable to \eqref{prob} itself (see \url{https://github.com/JasonJiaxiangLi/RADMM} for the code).
 Its basic idea is to replace the nonsmooth $\vartheta$ by its Moreau envelope $e_{\gamma\vartheta}$ and apply the ADMM to the resulting problem.
-The detailed iteration steps are given in Li et al. \cite[Algorithm 1]{LiMa2024}.
-For the subsequent tests, the parameters $\rho$ and $\gamma$ of RADMM are chosen to be $\rho=50$ and $\gamma=10^{-8}$ as used in Li et al. \cite{LiMa2024}.
-Similar to Li et al. \cite{LiMa2024}, the constant step-size $\eta_k\equiv \eta$ is used for the tests and its value is specified in the experiments.
-For the RiALM in Xu et al. \cite{Xu2024}, since its code is unavailable, we implement it in the same way as in Xu et al. \cite{Xu2024}, i.e., to seek the approximate $x^{k+1}$ by using the Riemannian gradient descent method with a backtrack line search and a Riemannian BB initial step-size as in Wen and Yin \cite{Wen2013}.
-For the parameters $\sigma_1,b_1$ and $\varepsilon_1$ of RiALM in Xu et al. \cite[Algorithm 1]{Xu2024}, we choose $\sigma_1=1.5$ and $b=1.5$ as suggested in Xu et al. \cite{Xu2024}, and $\varepsilon_1$ by the type of test problems to achieve better numerical results.
+The detailed iterations are seen in \cite[Algorithm 1]{LiMa2024}.
+For the subsequent tests, the parameters $\rho$ and $\gamma$ of RADMM are chosen to be $\rho=50$ and $\gamma=10^{-8}$ as used in \cite{LiMa2024}.
+Similar to \cite{LiMa2024}, the constant step-size $\eta_k\equiv \eta$ is used for the tests and its value is specified in the experiments.
+For the RiALM \cite{Xu2024}, since its code is unavailable, we implement it in the same way as described in \cite{Xu2024}, i.e., to seek the approximate $x^{k+1}$ by using the Riemannian gradient descent method with a backtrack line search and a Riemannian BB initial step-size as in \cite{Wen2013}.
+For the parameters $\sigma_1,b_1$ and $\varepsilon_1$ of RiALM \cite[Algorithm 1]{Xu2024}, we choose $\sigma_1=1.5$ and $b=1.5$ as suggested in \cite{Xu2024}, and $\varepsilon_1$ by the type of test problems to achieve better numerical results.